Equipment Maintenance: Types, Costs & Real-World Examples

 Equipment maintenance rav calculation

 To put this into action, if a restaurant waits around for equipment to break down before performing maintenance, RAV could reach as high as nearly one-fourth of an asset’s annual RAV.
-This means that equipment maintenance tasks being performed may only be cost effective for four years.
+This means that the equipment maintenance tasks you perform may only be cost effective for four years.
 Luckily, there are several types of equipment maintenance strategies that you can use to extend your asset’s lifespan.

 3 Types of Equipment Maintenance